 Ways to Enjoy This Homemade Gluten-Free Granola

-One of my favorite ways to enjoy homemade granola is in a breakfast parfait of yogurt, granola, and fresh berries.
+One of my favorite ways to enjoy homemade granola is in easy granola parfaits that pairs it with Greek yogurt (you can use a vegan option, if desired) and fresh berries.
 But it’s also delicious as a cold cereal in a bowl with milk.
 Incorporate this granola into snack time by adding it to banana slices dotted with peanut or almond butter.
 It also adds a delicious crunch to fruit salad, smoothie bowls, and a scoop of ice cream or frozen yogurt.

 Sage Advice: If you like the flavors of oats, yogurt, fruit, and nuts, then you’ll also love this Bircher muesli recipe.